30-40 per week

 Depending on the size of company you work for, you may also be responsible for accounting and finance like payroll, budget and internal audits.
 You could also oversee health and safety, property and general management.

-Take a look at the Institute of Chartered Secretaries and Administrators (ICSA) website to read careers information and watch a video about the role of a company secretary.
+Take a look at the ICSA: The Governance Institute (ICSA) website to read careers information and watch a video about the role of a company secretary.

 Working hours and conditions